Signaling a New Willingness to Talk, Biden Scrambles to Save Iran Nuclear Deal

 The long delay in starting negotiations has alarmed the Iranians.
 “Time is running out for the Americans, both because of the Parliament bill [the Feb.
 23 deadline] and the election atmosphere,” Zarif said in an interview with the Hamshahri newspaper earlier this month.
 Iranian presidential elections are scheduled for June 2021.
 Israel faces a snap election on March 23.
 With many in Israel’s security apparatus tentatively in support of the Iran nuclear pact, Israel’s opposition could also shift if Netanyahu and his fragile coalition government falls.

-“What’s positive here is that Tony Blinken has said he has to consult with the Gulf Arabs and Israel early, that it’s a chance to be tougher on takeoff, so we can be together on landing,” said David Makovsky of the Washington Institute, a conservative pro-Israel think tank.
+“What’s positive here is that Tony Blinken has said he has to consult with the Gulf Arabs and Israel early, that it’s a chance to be together on takeoff, so we can be together on landing,” said David Makovsky of the Washington Institute, a pro-Israel think tank.

 Biden is confident that he has a much more secure relationship with the Israelis than former President Barack Obama had.
 In 2010, Netanyahu further enraged the Obama administration when then-Vice President Biden traveled to Israel to promote talks with the Palestinians, only to find himself embarrassed when the Israeli government announced an expansion of settlement units outside Jerusalem, undermining Biden’s mission.
 But afterward, Biden argued down other factions in the White House who “wanted to exact more pounds of flesh” for the snub, said Dennis Ross, a veteran Middle East negotiator who accompanied Biden on that trip.
 “Biden has a genuinely deep emotional commitment to Israel.
 He’s always gotten along with Bibi, despite their differences.”